ivanokino/FileStorage/README.md

 # FileStorage
-Storage for files on FASTAPI.
+Storage for files on aiogram.